yiveak/JSBasic/README.md

 Defining methods is done inside the constructor function.

-The "this" keyword in the method means: the current objetc.
+The "this" keyword in the method means: the current object.

 An object's properties are similar to variables; methods are similar to functions.